Risen From Ruins

 - The pyramids themselves are a marvel of creation and innovation that stand as a witness to the creative genius that inspired ancient man.
 To this day we still grasp to understand how, why, and when they were built, but they represent the drive that is encoded in our DNA and sets us apart as human beings—our inherent need to create, to progress, and to reach higher.

 Eye of Providence Bracelet

 The Eye of Providence Bracelet & the All Seeing Eye

 - Symbolic of a higher spiritual power or God that stands as a watchful caretaker over humanity.

 - An omnipotent all-knowing creator and controller of the universe that can see and understand all things from his heavenly and higher vantage point.

 - Often represented above a pyramid in the heavens or a cloud and emanating the light, knowledge, and eternal truths that our personal spirit climbs and search for meaning ascend to.

 Awakening Pendant & the Scarab Beetle

-The Risen from Ruins series—the Ascension ring, the Eye of Providence bracelet, and the Awakening pendant—is available now on our online store as well as at our Denver and Scottsdale retail locations.
+The Risen from Ruins series—the Ascension ring, the Eye of Providence bracelet, and the Awakening pendant—now available on our online store and at our retail locations.